omgnetwork/omgnetwork.github.io/docs/challenges.md

 childChain.status()
 ```

-## Challengeable Events
+## Challenging Standard Exits
-These are byzantine events reported by the Watcher that require action by users.
+These are byzantine events on invalid standard exits reported by the Watcher that require action by users.

 #### `invalid_exit`